gurjeet/hn2-private-hn-clients/CONTRIBUTING.md

-# Contributing to hackernews.hn
+# Contributing to the curated directory of HackerNews Clients

 Thanks for helping build a curated directory of Hacker News clients.
 Please keep submissions focused on actual HN clients (web, mobile, desktop, terminal, or extensions).

 ## How to add a client
 1. Pick a stable `id` slug (lowercase, numbers, and hyphens only).